Agadir Souss-massa, Morocco Travel Guide

 Traveler's Diarrhea is a common ailment.
 Stay hydrated, especially in Agadir's sun.
 Insect bites can be present; apply repellent.

-Agadir access to both governmental and non-governmental hospitals, along with numerous pharmacies.
-Private clinics often offer better facilities and The english language-personnel who speak.
+Agadir access to both public and private hospitals, along having a lot of pharmacies.
+Private clinics often offer better facilities and The english language-speaking staff.

 Dial 15